Skip to content

 Quick Checklist

-• Crawl your WordPress site and export all internal links (source URL → destination URL)
+• Crawl your WordPress site and export all internal links (source URL to destination URL)

 • Identify pages with the most inbound internal links (these are your most important pages)